imgui-rs/imgui-rs/README.markdown

 find the versions of dependencies used (e.g `imgui-glow-renderer/Cargo.toml`)

-Finally the `imgui-examples` folder contains examples of how to use the `imgui` crate itself - things like how to show text, how to create buttons, etc etc.
+Finally the `imgui-examples` folder contains examples of how to use the `imgui` crate itself - covers general topics like how to show text, how to create buttons, etc etc.

 ## Features